top of page

 Turkish zucchini, feta, dill and walnut salad

-This is a modern rendition of a traditional salad called Cevizli kaba, a cooling salad with creamy yogurt, walnuts, feta and zucchini.
-In this version, the chefs grill the zucchini and peppers to bring out the flavors and drizzle the yogurt on top for a beautiful presentation.
+This is a modern rendition of a traditional salad called Cevizli Kaba, a cooling salad featuring creamy yoghurt, walnuts, feta, and zucchini.
+In this version, the chefs grill the zucchini and peppers to bring out the flavours and drizzle the yoghurt on top for a beautiful presentation.
 This salad is a lot of fun to make and eat.
-The charred zucchini contrasts with the creamy yogurt, the walnuts add a nutty flavor and texture, and the hilies a pop of spice.
+The charred zucchini contrasts with the creamy yoghurt, the walnuts add a nutty flavour and texture, and the hileys a pop of spice.
 It comes together beautifully on your palate.
-This is one of those cooked salads that works well in the summer because of the light zucchini and yogurt.
-A fun cookbook that is full of contemporary Turkish recipes.
-Recipes from across the region of Turkey this book is filled with recipes for kebabs, stews and other Turkish favorites, as well as, some new dishes.
-Everything I have cooked from this book has been fantastic, this is one of my favorite Turkish cookbooks.
+This is one of those cooked salads that works well in the summer, thanks to the light zucchini and yoghurt.
+This is a fantastic cookbook by a British chef who specialises in cuisines from the Middle East and Turkey.
+It is filled with recipes for kebabs, stews, other Turkish favourites, and some more contemporary dishes.
+Everything I have cooked from this book has been fantastic; it is one of my favourite Turkish cookbooks.

 For more wonderful recipes from this cookbook, click here.